Jessie At Home

 Repeat Rows 1 and 2 following the color layout until only 9 rows remain in the color layout.

-Double Decrease
+Double Decrease Section

-Rows 1-9: Turn, sl st in each of 3 dc, sl st into ch-3 sp, *ch 3, 3 dc in same ch-3 sp, sl st into ch-3 of next connecting square; repeat from * until one ch-3 sp remains. {Row 9 will only have one box}
+Rows 1-9: Turn, sl st in each of 3 dc, sl st into ch-3 sp, *ch 3, 3 dc in same ch-3 sp, sl st into ch-3 of next connecting square; repeat from * until one ch-3 sp remains.
+[Row 9 will only have one box]

 Stitches

-• Follow color pattern as seen in photos or make your own.
+Follow color pattern as seen in photos or make your own.

 • Cut a strand of yarn 2 yards long.

-• Thread yarn into a yarn needle.
+• Thread yarn onto a yarn needle

 • Following Image, sew through each numbered spot starting with 1 and working numerically, sew down through the odd numbers and up through the even numbers.